 • Work at your own pace

-• Build your knowledge base and skill set
+• Build your knowledge base and skill set as you need it

 About the Instructor